gregwiechec/bulk-edit-documentation/README.md

 ## Using BulkEdit addon

-Bulk editing functionality is available from page tree
+Bulk Edit is a command available in the page tree.
+It can be selected from any tree item that has children.

 ![Bulk Edit command](assets/bulk_edit_command.jpg "Bulk edit command")

-When command was executed, the selection dialog is displayed
+After selecting the command, a dialog box is displayed with a selection of pages.
+You can edit all children, or all descendants.

+The list can also be filtered by type.

+By selecting the "selected" option, you can manually select the pages to be edited.

 ![Bulk Edit selector](assets/bulk_edit_selector.jpg "Bulk edit selector")